Anne’s Sweet and Tangy Radcliffe Beets

 Steps to Make Anne’s Sweet and Tangy Radcliffe Beets

-- In the same saucepan, whisk the cornstarch, vinegar, brown sugar, and juice mixture.
+- In the same saucepan used to heat the beets, whisk together the cornstarch, vinegar, brown sugar, and the beet-orange mixture.
+Mixing the cornstarch into cool liquids helps create a smooth glaze.

-- Use fresh orange juice and zest for the best flavor — bottled juice won’t have the same impact.
+- Use freshly zested orange for maximum citrus intensity; bottled juice won’t replicate the same flavor.

 Recipe Variations